Features, pricing, ratings, and pros & cons — compared head-to-head.

+Elastic Elasticsearch is a commercial security information and event management tool by Elastic.
 Open Cybersecurity Schema Framework is a free security information and event management tool.
-Elastic Elasticsearch is a commercial security information and event management tool by Elastic.
 Compare features, ratings, integrations, and community reviews side by side to find the best security information and event management fit for your security stack.

 Based on our analysis of NIST CSF 2.0 coverage, core features, integrations, company size fit, here is our conclusion: